KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 [KeyboardKit Pro][Pro] unlocks additional autocomplete providers and utilities.

-### Standard autocomplete provider
+### Local autocomplete provider

-KeyboardKit Pro unlocks a ``StandardAutocompleteProvider`` and applies it to the input controller's ``KeyboardInputViewController/autocompleteProvider`` when you setup KeyboardKit with a Pro license.
+KeyboardKit Pro unlocks a ``LocalAutocompleteProvider`` and applies it to the input controller's ``KeyboardInputViewController/autocompleteProvider`` when you setup KeyboardKit Pro with a  valid license.
 You can inherit and customize this class to modify its behavior.

-The standard provider uses on-devices capabilities to generate suggestions.
-It doesn't require full access, works offline and integrates with other system components, like the on-device lexicon.
+The local autocomplete provider uses on-devices capabilities to generate suggestions.
+It works offline, doesn't require full access and integrates with other system components, like the on-device lexicon.

-Note that these standard autocomplete suggestions are not comparable in quality with the ones in a native iOS keyboard.
-For instance, there's no next word prediction and limited autocorrect.
-These suggestions will however make your keyboard look and behave more like a native keyboard than if you don't have any autocomplete at all.
+Note that this provider doesn't provide next word prediction, which means that no suggestion will be given when you end a word or sentence.

 ### Remote autocomplete provider

-KeyboardKit Pro also unlocks an ``ExternalAutocompleteProvider`` that can fetch autocomplete suggestions from external APIs and data sources.
+KeyboardKit Pro also unlocks an ``RemoteAutocompleteProvider`` that can be configured to communicate with any APIs or web service.
 It can be customized to great extent, for instance to modify the request url, parameters and headers.

-Since most autocomplete APIs require a secret api token or some form of authentication, the demo app doesn't include a provider demo.
-You must create one yourself and manually register it in the Pro demo.
+Since most autocomplete APIs require a secret api token or some form of authentication, the demo app doesn't include a remote provider demo.
+You must create one yourself and manually register it in the Pro demo after registering a valid license.